Subilan/Subilan/README.md

 - Twitter / X: [@Subilan1234](https://x.com/Subilan1234) (in Chinese)
 - Public Email: <christophersubilan@gmail.com>

-Currently playing Minecraft 1.21.1 with mods, working on a private project and learning some conception about cloud native computing.
+Currently playing Minecraft 1.21.1 with mods, working on a private project and learning some concept about cloud native computing.

 I enjoy working on some of my passion projects in my spare time.
 You can check some of them [here](./PROJECTS.md).